haibol2016/GenomePal/README.md

 )
 ```

-## Example 2: extract gene IDs and symbol from an Ensembl GTF file and
+## Example 2
-create a OrgDb
+Extract gene IDs and symbol from an Ensembl GTF file and create a OrgDb package.

 ```r
 gtf <- system.file("extdata", "example.gtf.gz",